JULIE AND JESSIE

 before one of them came to be.

 God knew Jessie’s future.
 No doctor could predict the impact her life would have.
-Christmas morning came, one month after her birth, and we visited her in her little “hospital house.”
-Naomi, our favorite nurse, had crocheted a beautiful red Christmas dress for our miracle baby.
 Answers to our prayers just kept coming.
-Jessie lived nine months -- longer than 99% of trisome babies.
+Jessie lived nine months longer than 99% of Trisome 18 babies.

 At the end of December, we were able to take Jessie home.
 She was now a whopping five pounds.
 She never grew past that weight.
-I dressed her in ruffled doll clothes because baby PJs were to big for her delicate frame.
-She was too weak to cry, so she’d raise her tiny hand when she was hungry.
-We fed Jessie through the gavage tube every two hours.
+I dressed her in ruffled doll clothes because baby PJ’s were too big for her delicate frame.
+She was too weak to cry, so she’d raise her tiny arms when she was hungry.
+We fed her formula through a gavage tube every two hours.
 Roger and I surveyed the colorful nursery where she slept, shell-shocked that our tiny girl was still with us.

 Jessica Lynn Barrier went to be with Jesus in July.
 We kissed her cold little forehead and said, “Hello, Jessie.
 We’re your Mommy and Daddy.
 We can finally tell you how much we love you as you smile down on us from Jesus’ lap.”
 We wept at her homegoing.
-I still cry when I remember that first Christmas.
+I still cry when I remember that first Christmas with her.

 “Dear Jessie,

-My precious little girl with Jesus, I can hardly remember how it felt to hold your tiny frame in my arms.
-I thought I would forget you, but you're still with me every day.
+My precious little girl with Jesus, I can hardly remember how it felt to hold your delicate frame in my arms.
+I thought I would forget you, but you're with me every day.
 There are so many questions I want to ask you as I look heavenward.
 Do you miss me?
-I wish I'd known you as a grown-up girl -- my dearest confidant and friend.
+I wish I'd known you as a grown-up girl-my dearest confidant and friend.

 And then there's your Daddy.
 His earthly heart may not be strong, but it beats with a passion and power that few men have.
 He always sees heaven before him, and he's never been afraid to go there.
 But like the Good Shepherd, I think he is still here because he's so good at taking care of everybody else.

 Your sister Brianna has seemed to walk so precariously through this world, touching heaven and fighting for breath day in and day out.
 She spends her waking moments serving God tirelessly, but the more God uses her, the more she seems to suffer.
-But that doesn't surprise you, does it, Jessie?
+But that doesn't surprise you, does it, Jessie.
+I weep for her agony.

 Earth-dwellers live in a fierce battleground, and those who don't see it are simply looking the other way.
 Suffering must look so differently to you from heaven's parapet.
 Hannah Hurnard in Hind's Feet on High Places wrote that her protagonist, little Much Afraid, could only reach the high places by grasping the hands of Sorrow and Suffering.